ProprioCS/Provia.Documents/Pre-PO Utility.md

 **Testing and Quality Assurance**

-_Test Script Title_ "Orion Pre-PO Utility Test Script"
+_Test Script Title_ "Provia Pre-PO Utility Test Script"

 _Test Objectives_

 1. Verify that users can generate pre-POs, process acknowledgments, update smart table data, and constitute lines accurately and efficiently.

-2. Ensure that the pre-PO functionality is seamlessly integrated with the Orion Navigator tool and provides a user-friendly experience.
+2. Ensure that the pre-PO functionality is seamlessly integrated with the Provia Navigator tool and provides a user-friendly experience.

 3. Validate that the AI-based acknowledgment processing accurately converts PDFs and emails to JSON and displays the data correctly in the smart table for comparison.